This is one of our most successful tours among Jesuit visitors and visitors who have studied at a Jesuit college or university.

 - The Cave is a place of pilgrimage and worship visited by Jesuits and students from Loyola universities around the world who are interested in visiting all the important places in the life of St. Ignatius.

-- After visiting the Cave, we’ll drive to Montserrat, enjoying some exceptional views of the mountain on the way and visiting the Monastery that held so much importance for Saint Ignatius.
+- Drive to Montserrat after visiting the Cave, enjoying some exceptional views of the mountain on the way and visiting the Monastery that held so much importance for Saint Ignatius.

 If time allows, we’ll listen to La Escolania, the Boys’ Choir, to hear their beautiful voices sing out the Salve Regina and El Virolai, the hymn dedicated to Our Lady of Montserrat.